rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 ### Deploy an Stateful Application and connect within different clusters with Submariner

-Now that we know that our submariner connectivities and tunnels work properly, and we understand a bit more about what's happening behind the hood, let's to our real business: connecting different microservices of our application spanned across different clusters.
+Now that we know that our submariner connectivities and tunnels work properly, and we understand a bit more about what's happening behind the hood, let's do our real business: connecting different microservices of our application spanned across different clusters.
 Cool, right?

 We will deploy a FrontEnd and a Redis with a master-slave replication: